 FlowMapp

 “Go with the flow, bro.”
 That’s what all your clients will want to do after you start prototyping and designing with FlowMapp.
 And as a junior UI/UX designer, that’s all you want to hear.
 But before you jump to conclusions and say “But every design tool has something that can simulate flow and interaction!”, yes, you’re right.
 But FlowMapp is just one step ahead.
-It helps to plan the UI and UX of apps, digital products of all kinds, from websites to webapps with a very powerful flowchart tool.
+It helps to plan the UI/UX tools of apps, digital products of all kinds, from websites to webapps with a very powerful flowchart tool.
 Besides a really easy to use sitemap tool, FlowMapp also gives teams opportunities to work and structure their content together.
 Even more, it also offers user research functionalities, so you can make sure that everything flows correctly.

 Origami Studio